-PLEASE NOTE: Problem 6 deals with time value of money, and solutions using both the tables and the financial calculator will be presented.
-The factors are taken from the tables as follows: future value-Appendix A; future value annuity-Appendix B; present value-Appendix C; present value annuity-Appendix D. If using the financial calculator, set on End Mode and I Payment/Year.
+PLEASE NOTE: Problems 8 through 10 deal with time value of money, and solutions using both the tables and the financial calculator will be presented.
+The factors are taken from the tables as follows: future value-Appendix A; future value annuity-Appendix B; present value-Appendix C; present value annuity-Appendix D. If using the financial calculator, set on End Mode and 1 Payment/Year.
 The +/- indicates the key to change the sign of the entry, in these instances from positive to negative.
 This keystroke is required on some financial calculators in order to make the programmed equation work.
 Other calculators require that a "Compute" key be pressed to attain the answer.